axewizardbgg/guards-cairn-1e-adventure/src/Story.md

 ### Servant's Quarters
 Upon first entry:

-_Teias leads the way into a very small room: "These are my private quarters, the master is gracious enough to allow me to live in his beautiful home so that I may better serve him.".
+_Teias leads the way into a very small room: "These are my private quarters, the master is gracious enough to allow me to live in his beautiful home so that I may better serve him".
 Inside there is a small cot, a small desk, and a simple wooden stool._

 Items of note:
  - Tucked behind the cot is a concealed dagger.